tharveyster/PHP-JavaScript-Event-Calendar/README.md

 There's a 20 minute session timer that will log out users after 20 minutes of inactivity.

 The days with events have a different background color.
 Days with 1 event are yellow, 2 events are orange, 3 events are red, 4 events are purple, and 5 events are blue, and 6 or more events are dark gray.
 The current day is outlined.

+The ability to modify events (event creator only) has been added, so the date, title, description, privacy, shared with, and delete authority can all be changed.

+There's also been some checkboxes added to the top right corner.
+- View Events: Changes the view to list the events on each day.
+The events can be clicked to get more information, modify them, or delete them.
+- Mask Mode: If you have a background image set this will set a dark semi-opaque background on cells with events.
+Only works if View Events is clicked.
+If all events for that date are deleted or moved to another date the mask is removed.
+- Hide Image: If there's a background image it is hidden to give an uncluttered view of the calendar.
+- Hide Calendar: This removes the calendar to get an unobstructed view of the background image.

 ## Requirements
 Since this calendar is PHP based, it will need to be hosted on a web server with PHP installed in order to function properly.
 It works on PHP version 7.4, and has not been tested with any other versions.